Buck v. Bell: Background

-Looking to determine if the new law would survive a legal challenge, on September 10, 1924, Albert Sidney Priddy, superintendent of the Virginia State Colony for Epileptics and Feebleminded, filed a petition with his board of directors to sterilize Carrie Buck.
-She was an 18-year-old patient at his institution who he claimed had a mental age of 9.
+The superintendent of the Virginia State Colony for Epileptics and Feebleminded, Dr. Albert Sidney Priddy, had already performed hundreds of forced sterilizations by creatively interpreting laws which allowed surgery to benefit the "physical, mental or moral" condition of the inmates at the Colony.
+Looking to determine if the new law would survive a legal challenge, Priddy filed a petition with his board of directors to sterilize Carrie Buck, an 18-year-old patient at the institution who he claimed had a mental age of 9.

 Priddy maintained that Buck represented a genetic threat to society.
 According to him, Buck's 52-year-old mother possessed a mental age of 8, had a record of prostitution and immorality, and had three children without good knowledge of their paternity.
-Buck, one of those children, had been adopted and attended school for five years, reaching the level of sixth grade.
+Carrie Buck, one of those children, had been adopted and attended school for five years, reaching the level of sixth grade.
 However, according to Priddy, Buck eventually proved to be "incorrigible" and gave birth to an illegitimate child.
 Her adoptive family had her committed to the State Colony as "feeble-minded", feeling they were no longer capable of caring for her.
 It was later claimed that Buck's pregnancy was not caused by any "immorality" on her own part.
 In the summer of 1923, while her adoptive mother was away "on account of some illness," her adoptive mother's nephew allegedly raped Buck, and her later commitment has been described as an attempt by the family to save their reputation.

-Case
+Buck family

+Carrie Buck was born in Charlottesville, Virginia, the first of three children born to Emma Buck; she also had a half-sister, Doris Buck, and a half-brother, Roy Smith.
+Little is known about Emma Buck except that she was poor and married to Frederick Buck, who abandoned her early in their marriage.
+Emma was committed to the Virginia State Colony for Epileptics and Feebleminded after being accused of "immorality", prostitution, and having syphilis.

+After her birth, Carrie Buck was placed with foster parents, John and Alice Dobbs.
+She attended public school, where she was noted to be an average student.
+When she was in sixth grade, the Dobbses removed her to have her help with housework.

+At 17, Buck became pregnant as a result of being raped by Alice Dobbs' nephew, Clarence Garland.
+On January 23, 1924, the Dobbses had her committed to the Virginia Colony for Epileptics and Feebleminded on the grounds of feeblemindedness, incorrigible behavior, and promiscuity.
+Her commitment is said to have been due to the family's embarrassment at Buck's pregnancy from the rape incident.